 There isn't a widely used chemotherapy approach to the treatment of meningiomas.
 But researchers are studying other targeted approaches.

 Alternative medicine treatments don't treat meningioma.
 But some may help give relief from treatment side effects.
 Or they might help you cope with the stress of having a meningioma.

 Alternative medicine therapies that may be helpful include:

-- Music therapy
+- Music therapy.

-- Relaxation exercises
+- Relaxation exercises.

-Discuss options with your doctor.
+Discuss choices with your healthcare professional.